We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 Also, a key factor in our rankings is the satisfaction of our alumni families.
 Many of these families make themselves available to share their treatment experiences with you.
 Some have also participated in other treatment programs prior to coming to Paradigm and can offer comparisons.
 This allows those who wish to learn more about Paradigm to speak with those who have experienced our services first hand in an effort to understand why our unprecedented rankings are warranted.

 We recognize that all members of a family bring skills, abilities, and liabilities to any given situation.
-Paradigm Malibu looks openly at all of these areas to help each family grow, change, cope and make choices.
+Paradigm Treatment looks openly at all of these areas to help each family grow, change, cope and make choices.
 Quality family work is never about placing blame; rather it is about resolving conflicts and finding effective ways for the family unit to help young people achieve their full potential.

 To accomplish this, we offer individual family therapy, multi-family therapy, parent effectiveness training, and on-going parent support services.
 We also host a family day once a week, complete with luncheon.
 Of course, some family members are unable to participate in aspects of treatment as the result of work commitments, geographic location or other factors.
 For this reason, we provide services telephonically, by Skype or other means as needed.